DevelopIntelligenceBoulder/hello-backbone/README.md

 The Backbone model object is extended to define the Hello model.
 It contains a default `place` property.

 ### Within the js/hello-view.js
 The Backbone view object is extended to define the Hello view.
-The Hello view grabs the defined JavaScript template within the index.html as the `hello-template` element.
-The Hello view takes the Hello model along with the template and compiles them into an HTML string via (Underscore's)[http://underscorejs.org/] templating.
-Finally, the stringified HTML is rendered within the DOM.
+The Hello view creates stringified HTML with the `place` model property.
+The stringified HTML is rendered within the DOM.

 ### Within the js/bootstrap.js
 The Backbone model is instantiated and handed to the Backbone view.
 The Backbone view is instantiated and rendered into the DOM.

 ### Within the index.html
 The index.html contains the Backbone application element, just a plain old HTML element.
 In this case a `<div id="app">`.

-It also contains a JavaScript template `hello-template` that will is used by Underscore to dynamically update model data.

 ## Instructions
 1. Install [NodeJS](https://nodejs.org/)